-Together they form the HPA Axis and stimulate the production of cortisol when it is too low and block its production when cortisol levels are too high.
+Together they form the HPA axis and stimulate the production of cortisol when it is too low and block its production when cortisol levels are too high.

-This in turn stimulate the release of adrenocorticotrophic hormone (ACTH) which binds to special receptors in the adrenal glands to produce cortisol.
+This in turn stimulate the release of adrenocorticotrophic hormone (ACTH), which binds to special receptors in the adrenal glands to produce cortisol.

 What Effects does Cortisol have?

-Cortisol helps our body react to short-term stressors by delivering stored energy from the liver to the large muscles, increasing heart rate by narrowing the arteries, and reducing appetite and insulin production to prevent sugar being stored, so more is available for immediate use.
+Cortisol helps your body react to short-term stressors by delivering stored energy from the liver to the large muscles, increasing heart rate by narrowing the arteries, and reducing appetite and insulin production to prevent sugar being stored, so more is available for immediate use.

 It also increases glucose uptake by the brain to increase cognition and perception.